-- Limited memory: Fast memory needed, so small amounts of memory (48GB in 2020, 80 GB in early 2021, 128 GB in 2022) - Solution: Packaging improvements: on-package memory of 192-384 GB feasible by 2024/2025 - Programming difficulty: Separate memory spaces so lots of organising of copying back and forth between CPU and GPU memory - Solution: GPU sharing a memory space with CPU (cache-coherent and virtual memory space) - Hardware accelerated software managed solution as a stopgap in most modern GPUs - Already on some older NVIDIA GPUs with IBM POWER CPU - Appearing on other supercomputers - AMD MI250X in Frontier (USA exascale) and LUMI (EuroHPC pre-exascale) - Intel in Aurora (USA exascale system) with Sapphire Rapids CPU and Ponte Vecchio GPU - NVIDIA in 2023: Grace CPU and Hopper GPU - May make a NUMA-like memory model a reality and make it cheaper to transfer control between CPU and GPU as data copying may not always be needed - Extreme form: Apple M1/M2 system-on-chip
+- > Limited memory: Fast memory needed, so small amounts of memory (48GB in 2020, 80 GB in early 2021, 128 GB in 2022, 192 GB in early 2024) - o Solution: Packaging improvements: More and larger memory stacks.
+384 GB by 2025 or 2026? - > Programming difficulty: Separate memory spaces so lots of organising of copying back and forth between CPU and GPU memory - Solution: GPU sharing a memory space with CPU (cache-coherent and virtual memory space) - Hardware accelerated software managed solution as a stopgap in most modern GPUs - Already on some older NVIDIA GPUs with IBM POWER CPU - Appearing on other supercomputers - AMD MI250X in Frontier (USA exascale) and LUMI (EuroHPC pre-exascale) - Intel in Aurora (USA exascale system) with Sapphire Rapids CPU and Ponte Vecchio GPU - NVIDIA in 2024: Grace CPU and Hopper GPU - May make a NUMA-like memory model a reality and make it cheaper to transfer control between CPU and GPU as data copying may not always be needed - (Rumoured) extreme form: Apple M-series system-on-chip